YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojit Host
 ##########

 The mojits themselves are not part of the Application Container per se.
-However, the container provides the facilities to host, support, and manage mojits while the mojits collectively provide the functionality of the application.
-See `Mojits <mojito_apps.html#mojits>`_ for more information about mojits.
+The container provides the facilities to host, support, and manage mojits while the mojits collectively provide the functionality of the application.
+See also `Mojits <mojito_apps.html#mojits>`_ for more information about mojits.

 .. _framework_components-app_config: